-The name of the writer is generally typed four spaces below the closing line, providing enough spaces for the signature.
+The name of the writer has generally typed four spaces below the closing line, providing enough spaces for the signature.

-In case of partnership business, any partner can put his or her signature below the name of the firm.
-The firm may also delegate the authority of signing letters to an officer by executing a legal instrument called the ‘Power of Attorney’ in his favor.
+In the case of partnership business, any partner can put his or her signature below the name of the firm.
+The firm may also delegate the authority of signing letters to an officer by executing a legal instrument called the ‘Power of Attorney in his favor.

 Such an employee will put ‘per pro’ or ‘PP’ before the name of the firm and sign below it.
 Per pro is the abbreviated form of “per procurationem”, a Latin phrase meaning of which is agency or on behalf of For example:

 Identification marks are put in the left margin to identify the typist of the letter and are put one or two spaces below the signature.
 Generally, the initials of the officer who dictated the letter are put first.